Comfy-Org/rfcs/rfcs/0001-object_info_v2.md

 ## Unresolved questions

-1. How should we handle network failures in lazy loading scenarios?
+1. ~~How should we handle network failures in lazy loading scenarios?~~ Backoff and retry logic will be implemented.
 2. Should we provide a migration utility for updating existing nodes?

-  1. A: Provide clear migration instructions should be enough.
+3. A: Provide clear migration instructions should be enough.

-3. How do we handle custom node types that may not fit the new output specification format?
+4. How do we handle custom node types that may not fit the new output specification format?

-4. What is the optimal caching strategy for lazy-loaded COMBO options?
+5. ~~What is the optimal caching strategy for lazy-loaded COMBO options?~~ Caching strategy determined per-widget.
+By default, initialize on first access and do not re-fetch.